IBM-Bluemix-Docs/security-advisor/partners.md

 When you configure the business partner connection, a card is created in your dashboard that summarizes the findings that are flagged by NeuVector.

-The NeuVector security events report introduces one key performance indicator (KPIs) and a chart that represents findings data as it is updated daily.
+The NeuVector security report introduces one key performance indicator (KPIs) and a chart that represents findings data as it is updated daily.
 The chart contains the:

 * Security events: Daily details of findings that are related to network threats and violations in your containers and hosts.
 * Security events count: The total amount of findings that are related to network threats and violations in your containers and hosts.